 The interval can be decreased by setting a Windows registry key to smaller values than the default of 100.
 The key does not exist initially and must be of type DWORD.
 The unit for its values is milliseconds.
 Values around 20 are suitable for low-bandwidth connections between the RDP client and server.
 Values around 4 can be used for a gigabit Ethernet connection.
 Generally values below 10 achieve a performance that is very close to that of the local input devices and screen of the host on which the Virtual Machine is running.

-Depending whether the setting should be changed for an individual user or for the system, either can be set appropriately.
+Depending whether the setting should be changed for an individual user or for the system, either

 '''

 HKEY_CURRENT_USER\Software\Microsoft\Terminal Server

 Client\Min Send Interval

-or

-HKEY_LOCAL_MACHINE\Software\Microsoft\Terminal Server

-Client\Min Send Interval

-'''